Post Registration Dysphagia course for therapists with a Paediatric or ALD caseload

 Delegate requirements: Qualified Speech & Language Therapist with at least one years experience.

 Departments requirement: To provide ongoing supervision during the 11 month work based learning phase.
 To complete the supervisors questionnaire

 Time scale: Four taught days followed by an 11 month work based learning phase.

 RCSLT Registration In 2015 RCSLT stopped their process of registering short courses.
 Please be assured that the content and governance for this course remain as stringent as when RCSLT monitored them.
 Anyone wishing to see copies of our external examiners reports would be very welcome.
 Please contact us.

-I attended your paediatric dysphagia training in 2002!
+I attended your paediatric dysphagia training.
 It was fantastic and I have used the Jays and the fantastic information ever since.
 What stood out the most was the ability to make a hypothesis , emphasising the SLTs skills and knowledge in this area.
 I found as a clinician in health the assessment really helped especially in the community, it made my notes and report writing so much easier and well structured.